-Have you ever come across a bumble bee in distress and wondered how to help?
-Did you ever find a bumble bee that seemed grounded and unable to fly?
+Have you ever come across a bee in distress and wondered how to help?
+Did you ever find a bee that seemed grounded and unable to fly?
 Have you felt the urge to do something?

-Because bumble bee populations are shrinking, people want to help.
+Because bee populations are shrinking, people want to help.
 But it’s hard to help an individual bee because, most of the time, the distressed bees you find are at the end of their natural life.
 Even though they may drink the syrup or water you offer them, chances for a full recovery are low.

 Dead bees are everywhere

 Bees die all the time, but we don’t often notice.
 A honey bee colony, for example, may lose upwards of a thousand members per day, especially in the late spring and early summer.
 Most often, those bees simply worked themselves to death.
 They put many miles on a set of thin, diaphanous wings that sooner or later can no longer carry them.
 It’s sad but true.

 Since I began photographing bees, I’ve amassed a huge collection of dead bees that I found while kneeling in the dirt.
 You see lots of things down there that you miss standing up.
 But regardless of where you are, bumbles are the easiest to find because they are big and furry.
 And honey bees are easy to find because they are so numerous.